DataDog/documentation/content/en/tracing/configure_data_security/_index.md

 ---
 ## Overview

-Datadog tracing libraries collect data from an instrumented application.
+Datadog APM SDKs collect data from an instrumented application.
 That data is sent to Datadog as traces and it may contain sensitive data such as personally identifiable information (PII).
 If you are ingesting sensitive data as traces into Datadog, remediations can be added at ingestion with [Sensitive Data Scanner][12].
 You can also configure the Datadog Agent or the APM SDK to remediate sensitive data at collection before traces are sent to Datadog.

 If the configurations described here do not cover your compliance requirements, reach out to [the Datadog support team][1].

 ### Personal information in trace data

-Datadog's APM tracing libraries collect relevant observability data about your applications.
+Datadog's APM SDKs collect relevant observability data about your applications.
 Because these libraries collect hundreds of unique attributes in trace data, this page describes categories of data, with a focus on attributes that may contain personal information about your employees and end-users.

-The table below describes the personal data categories collected by the automatic instrumentation provided by the tracing libraries, with some common examples listed.
+The table below describes the personal data categories collected by the automatic instrumentation provided by the APM SDKs, with some common examples listed.

 | Category            | Description                                                                                                            |
 |:--------------------|:-----------------------------------------------------------------------------------------------------------------------|